Philadelphia Eagles vs. New York Jets NFL Week 13 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Philadelphia and its opponents have gone over the current 45.5-point total in seven of 12 games this season.
+- Philadelphia has combined with its opponents to score more than 43.5 points in seven of 12 games this season.

+- New York has combined with its opponents to score more than 43.5 points in six of 11 games this season.

-- The combined points per game average of the two teams, 43.4, is 2.1 points fewer than Sunday's over/under.
+- Sunday's over/under is 0.1 points higher than the combined 43.4 PPG average of the two teams.

-- These two squads surrender a combined 53.2 points per game, 7.7 more than this contest's over/under.
+- This contest's total is 9.7 points fewer than the 53.2 these two squads combine to give up per game in 2020.

-- The Eagles and their opponents have scored an average of 48.3 points per game in 2020, 2.8 more than Sunday's total.
+- Eagles games this season feature an average total of 48.3 points, a number 4.8 points higher than Sunday's over/under.

-- The 44.2 PPG average total in Jets games this season is 1.3 points fewer than this game's over/under.
+- The 43.5-point total for this game is 0.7 points below the 44.2 points per game average total in Jets games this season.

 Eagles stats and trends

-- Philadelphia has six wins against the spread in 12 games this season.

-- Philadelphia's games this year have hit the over six times in 12 opportunities (50%).
+- Philadelphia's games this year have gone over the total in six out of 12 opportunities (50%).

 - Philadelphia is 3-0 against the spread and 3-0 overall in games when it records more than 30.4 points.

-- Philadelphia is 1-1 against the spread and 1-1 overall when the team piles up over 394.9 yards.
+- In games that Philadelphia picks up more than 394.9 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Eagles have turned the ball over 13 times this season, four more turnovers than the Jets have forced (9).
+- This year, the Eagles have turned the ball over 13 times, four more than the Jets' takeaways (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Jets.